Nothing (company): Nothing Chats

 Nothing Chats was an instant messaging application released by Nothing Technology Limited.
-It was briefly available on Google Play in November 2023 before being withdrawn due to reports of bugs, insecure networking, and reliability concerns.
+It was briefly available on Google Play in November 2023 before being withdrawn due to reports of bugs, reliability concerns, and data security problems.

 On 14 November 2023, Nothing announced the app had been developed in collaboration with a company called Sunbird and would offer limited compatibility with Apple’s iMessage.
 Prior to launch, Android Authority and Ars Technica expressed skepticism about the app’s claims around end-to-end encryption and overall security, citing Sunbird’s track record.
 Ars Technica specifically warned against sharing Apple credentials with a third party that might not fully grasp the associated risks.
-On 17 November, shortly after launch, a third-party developer discovered that the app was using a version of a rival open-source project called BlueBubbles but Sunbird failed to procure a TLS certificate so the application was sending users' service credentials via insecure HTTP.
+On 17 November, shortly after launch, a third-party developer discovered that the app was using a version of a rival open-source project called BlueBubbles but Sunbird failed to procure a TLS certificate, so the application was sending users' service credentials via insecure HTTP.
 The vulnerability could allow a third-party to intercept users' credentials (one at a time) and use them to impersonate the users to read and send messages.
-On 18 November, a different user reported that the app was sending all media attachments, including user images to error-logging service Sentry, and all data to Firebase, with the data being stored unencrypted in both places.
+On 18 November, a different user reported that the app was sending all media attachments, including user images, to error-logging service Sentry, and all data to a Firebase cloud-syncing server, with the unencrypted data stored in both places.
 At the time, the Firebase database contained over 630,000 media files.
-9to5Google confirmed that anyone can intercept the application's Firebase credentials (from their own device or any other device), log into Firebase and see all other users' past and real-time messages.
-Another party developed a script for downloading this data automatically and published the code to GitHub.
-Within 24 hours, Nothing removed the app from Google Play.
+9to5Google confirmed that anyone could intercept the application's Firebase credentials (from their own device or any other device), log into Firebase, and see all other users' past and real-time messages.
+Another third-party developed a script for downloading this data automatically and published the code to GitHub.
+Within 24 hours, Nothing removed the app from Google Play entirely.

 Drinks

 Beer (5.1%) is a beer created by Nothing Technology.
-The beer was initially announced on 1 April 2023, and was made available in the UK in October 2023.
-The drink is brewed by Free time Beer Co., which is based in Wales.
+The beer was initially announced on 1April 2023, and was made available in the UK in October 2023.
+The drink is brewed by Freetime Beer Co., which was based in Wales.
+The brewery was closed down after 9 years.